-A piece of fabric printed with an image or multiple images, oftentimes used as a quilt’s centerpiece, known as a panel quilt.
+A piece of fabric printed with an image or multiple images, oftentimes used as a quilt’s centrepiece, known as a panel quilt.
 Also sometimes used for wall hanging, or an easy piece that doesn’t require additional patchwork blocks.

 Piece, piecing, pieced

 A technique in which pieces of fabric are joined by a seam.
 There are different methods being English paper piecing, foundation paper piecing or cutting templates and joining the pieces with a seam.